ENCCS/gpu-programming/content/10-portable-kernel-models.rst

 OpenCL
 ^^^^^^
-OpenCL (Open Computing Language) is a cross-platform, open-standard API for writing parallel programs that execute across heterogeneous platforms consisting of central processing units (CPUs), graphics processing units (GPUs), field-programmable gate arrays (FPGAs) and other devices.
+OpenCL is a cross-platform, open-standard API for writing parallel programs that execute across heterogeneous platforms consisting of CPUs, GPUs, FPGAs and other devices.
 The first version of OpenCL (1.0) was released in December 2008, and the latest version of OpenCL (3.0) was released in September 2020.
 OpenCL is supported by a number of vendors, including AMD, ARM, Intel, NVIDIA, and Qualcomm.
 It is a royalty-free standard, and the OpenCL specification is maintained by the Khronos Group.
 OpenCL provides a low-level programming interface initially based on C, but more recently also a C++ interface has become available.

 OpenCL compilation
 ~~~~~~~~~~~~~~~~~~